stevenMouret/web-accessibility-guidelines/_doc/criteria/images/criterion-1-7.md

 **What information does this image want to convey?**

 For example for a map it is useless to describe all the streets, parking, buildings...
-It is necessary to understand the meaning and interest of this card.
+It is necessary to understand the meaning and interest of this map.

 #### Example of complex image with detailed description